Cancún International Airport

-Cancún International Airport (Aeropuerto Internacional de Cancún) is Mexico’s second busiest airport and the busiest in the country and Latin America for international passengers.
+Cancún International Airport is an international airport serving Cancún, the most populous city in the Mexican state of Quintana Roo.
+It is Mexico's second busiest airport and the busiest in the country and Latin America for international passengers.
 Located in the Cancún Metropolitan Area in Quintana Roo, it serves as the primary gateway to the Mexican Caribbean, Riviera Maya, and Yucatán Peninsula, offering flights to over 100 cities across the Americas and Europe.

-While it serves as a hub for Viva and a focus city for Volaris and Magnicharters, Cancún Airport primarily functions as a major destination for most U.S. and Canadian mainline airlines, serving routes from all their hubs and focus cities, and making it the non-U.S. airport with the most U.S. destinations.
+While it serves as an operating base for Viva, Volaris and Magnicharters, Cancún Airport primarily functions as a major destination for most U.S. and Canadian mainline airlines, serving routes from all their hubs and focus cities, and making it the non-U.S. airport with the most U.S. destinations.

 Operated by Grupo Aeroportuario del Sureste (ASUR), the airport also handles general and executive aviation, flight training, and international charter services.
 It is the easternmost airport in Mexico, with Cozumel and Tulum airports serving as alternative options in the Cancún area.
-In 2023, the airport handled approximately 32.75 million passengers, with a slight decrease to 30.6 million in 2024, of which 20.1 million were international passengers.
+In 2024, the airport handled approximately 30.4 million passengers, with a slight decrease to 29.3 million in 2025, of which 19.4 million were international passengers.

 History

 Early operations

 Cancún's initial airport was established in 1942 as a strategic move to support the region's primary industry at the time: the chewing gum.
 This early airport operated on a rudimentary runway, featuring a control tower constructed from wood and reeds that remained in operation until 1973.
 To commemorate its history, a replica stands near the city's entrance, close to its original location.
+A replica stands near the city's entrance, close to its original location, near what is now Kabah Avenue.

 In the early 1970s, Cancun emerged as a major tourist destination following a deliberate effort by the Mexican government, in collaboration with the National Tourism Development Fund (Fondo Nacional de Fomento al Turismo FONATUR).
 Recognizing its strategic location near pristine beaches, natural landscapes, and archaeological sites, the comprehensive plan aimed to transform Cancun from a sparsely inhabited area into a major international tourist destination.
 Substantial investments in infrastructure were made, including the construction of the new Cancun International Airport, designed and built by Henro y Asociados in collaboration with the Department of Infrastructure.
 The airport's inaugural commercial flight occurred on May 12, 1975, prompting an immediate increase in international traffic.

 Throughout its history, Cancun Airport has served as a base for multiple carriers over the years.
 It served as a hub for Mexicana, Interjet, and Aladia in their operational years, facilitating both domestic and international connections.
 The defunct charter airline Aerocancun also provided charter flights to the United States, Canada, Europe, and South America.
 MAYAir, established in 1994 initially as a charter airline, expanded its routes from Cancun to various destinations in the Yucatán Peninsula.